 The code field tells you which dimension blocked the request:

-Handle these the same way you’d handle any other 403 - they’re stable and safe to match on programmatically.
+Handle these the same way you’d handle any other 403.
+They’re stable and safe to match on programmatically.

 Before.
 If a rule denies the request, Gateway returns 403 immediately without consulting the routing policy.
 This means you can’t route around a block by changing strategies.